Moduli of real pointed quartic curves: Del Pezzo surfaces

-is a moduli space for marked del Pezzo surfaces of degree $d=9-r$.
-Here $\Delta$ denotes the configurations of $r$ points in $\mathbb{P}^2$ \emph{not} in general position in the sense of Theorem \ref{DP}.
-For an $r$-tuple of points in $\mathbb{P}^2$ in general position ($r\geq 4$) there is a unique element of $\PGL(3,\mathbb{C})$ that maps the points to the configuration of points represented by the columns of the matrix:
+represent isomorphism classes of marked del Pezzo surfaces of degree $d=9-r$.
+Here $\Delta$ denotes the set of configurations of $r$ points in $\mathbb{P}^2$ \emph{not} in general position in the sense of Theorem \ref{DP}.
+For an $r$-tuple of points in $\mathbb{P}^2$ in general position with $r\geq 4$ there is a unique element of $\PGL(3,\mathbb{C})$ that maps the points to the configuration of points represented by the columns of the matrix